-Food-processing is one of the strongest performing sectors in Ecuador's economy.
-It accounts for 45 percent of the manufacturing sector's contribution to GDP.
-In 2021, the food-processing sector represented 12 percent of Ecuador's \$18.1 billion in non-oil export earnings.
+Food processing is one of the strongest performing sectors in Ecuador's economy.
+In 2022, the food-processing sector represented 10 percent of Ecuador's \$21 billion in non-oil export earnings.

-According to Superintendencia de Compañias, the entity in charge of the registration of all companies in Ecuador, the 1,360 food processing companies are distributed by size as follows: 49 percent microenterprises, 23 percent small companies, 13 percent medium companies, and 14 percent large companies.
+According to the Superintendencia de Compañias, the entity in charge of the registration of all companies in Ecuador, the 1,468 food processing companies are distributed by size as follows: 52 percent microenterprises, 20 percent small companies, 13 percent medium companies, and 14 percent large companies.